xorxyz/www/content/game/machines.md

 Hypermachines can host an OS stack and have I/O devices connected to them.

-Characters can have up to three hypermachines at a given time.
+Characters can have up to three machines at a given time.